 Discover how Hospital da Cruz Vermelha (Portuguese Red Cross Hospital) improved Heart Failure patients’ engagement and outcomes, using UpHill with care automation to speed up red flags’ detection and prevent avoidable emergency episodes.

 Current prevalence of Heart Failure is estimated to be 1-2% of adults and recent forecasts estimated it to increase by 33% at 2060.
 On average, those patients are hospitalized once every year.

 Additionally, due to population growth, aging and the increasing prevalence of comorbidities, the absolute number of hospital admissions for Heart Failure is expected to increase by as much as 50% in the next 25 years.

 Early detection of heart failure symptoms is important in order to prevent hospital admission and mortality.
-On the other hand, self-care is pivotal for those patients and is a priority of multidisciplinary HF management programs.2021 ESC Guidelines for the Diagnosis and Treatment of Acute and Chronic Heart Failure.
+On the other hand, self-care is pivotal for those patients and is a priority of multidisciplinary HF management programs.

 “Adequate patient self-care is essential in the effective management of Heart Failure and allow patients to understand what is beneficial, and to agree to self-monitoring and management plans.
 Heart Failure patients who report more effective self-care have a better Quality of Life (QoL), lower readmission rates and reduced mortality. ” 1